How to Create a Self Care Checklist That Works

 Don’t let another day go by without taking care of yourself!

 It matters more than you think!

 We can’t be at our best if we don’t feel our best!

-My new fall checklist has been edited slightly!
+My new basic daily self care checklist has been edited slightly!
 Here’s what I have right now!

 - Make Bed